Radix Sort Algorithm in Data Structure

 In the first iteration, we consider the unit place value of each element.

-Step 2) Use counting sort or any other stable sort to organize the integers according to their least significant digit.
-As seen From the figure, 248 will fall on the 8th bucket.
-623 will fall on the 3rd bucket and so on.
+Step 2) Use counting sort or another stable sort to organize the integers according to their least significant digit.
+From the figure, 248 falls into the 8th bucket, 623 falls into the 3rd bucket, and so on.

 After the first iteration, the list now looks like this.